-We have implemented the following measures for situations where we cannot maintain at least six feet between individuals as a layered approach to protecting people from COVID-19 infection:
+We have implemented the following measures as a layered approach to protecting people from COVID-19 infection:

-- Where possible workstations have Plexiglas partitions situated between them. - Plexiglas has been installed at all counters where employees interact with the public. - Ground markers are placed at entrances where individuals are likely to form lines. - Each facility has established a main entry point that includes COVID-19 cautionary signage. - All student entrances will have COVID-19 cautionary signage. - Employees are not allowed to congregate in staff lounges or eating areas.
+- Where possible workstations have Plexiglas partitions situated between them. - Plexiglas has been installed at all counters where employees interact with the public. - Ground markers are placed at entrances where individuals are likely to form lines. - Each facility has established a main entry point that includes COVID-19 cautionary signage. - o All student entrances will have COVID-19 cautionary signage. - Employees are not allowed to congregate in staff lounges or eating areas.